Anger – The Why, and What to do about it?

 - Have boundaries.
 Allowing and accepting feelings does not mean that associated destructive behaviour is also acceptable.
 Children who are destructive to property or harmful to themselves or others are communicating that they are feeling out of control.
 They need limit setting and boundaries which help their anger to feel more contained and in the long term encourages a sense of safety and calm.
 Reassure children that they can be as angry as they want but can’t lash out at others.
 Acknowledge their anger and reassure them that you will keep them safe.
 Allowing them to break things or hurt others will increase their perception of themselves as being a bad person and out of control.
 Rather be a witness to their anger and try and listen to what they are communicating through their anger.

 - Respond with ‘time in’ rather than ‘time out’.
 Sending your child to time out will be experienced as rejection and they will feel very alone with what are likely to be scary feelings.
-It may however be necessary to send them to a safe space to calm down or for you to remove yourself to calm down before you can safely spend time with them to talk about their anger.
-Once calm, you can talk to them about why they are so upset or use social stories in order to help them to identify what is making them angry and how to cope with these feelings.
-Try and help your child to acknowledge his feelings and that these are acceptable, but explore different strategies for dealing with the unacceptable expression of these feelings.
+Rather spend time with your child to help him acknowledge his feelings as acceptable and to find different strategies for dealing with the unacceptable expression of these feelings.
 Make sure that your child is physically safe at this time and you may need to remove them from a situation to ensure this.

 - Provide strategies for managing anger in the moment.
 There are a number of strategies that you can teach children to manage their anger in the moment.
 Before doing any of these ensure that your child is safe and not likely to harm themselves.
 In the moment, they will be in fight/flight mode and will not respond to rational thinking or coaxing.
 It is best to prepare them for this moment at a time when they are calmer and able to engage with discussing strategies.
 The first strategy is for them to learn the physical and emotional signs that their anger is escalating.
 This can be done at a time when they are calm where you explore how to cope with anger.
 Using cognitive strategies (adjusting their thoughts about the situation, distraction and thought stopping) and physical strategies (such as using relaxation and breathing, a punch bag, scribbling and tearing paper and exercise) can be very helpful in this regard.
 When your child is calm help them to make a list of strategies that they can use to calm down and leave it in an accessible place, such as on the fridge.
 Get them involved in writing it, drawing on it and decorating it.
 For younger children or those very defensive about their angry feelings or behaviour, using social stories may be an effective way of addressing this.